saigegit/SAIGE-doc/docs/single_step2.md

 #check the help info for step 2
 Rscript step2_SPAtests.R --help
 ```
 * For binary traits, use *--is_output_moreDetails=TRUE* to output heterozygous and homozygous counts in cases and controls

-### If the variance ratio has been estimated in Step 1 (--varianceRatioFile=)
+* For binary traits,, effect sizes can be estimated more accurately through Firth's Bias-Reduced Logistic Regression by setting
+--is_Firth_beta=TRUE and --pCutoffforFirth=0.05.
+The effect sizes of markers with p-value <= pCutoffforFirth will be estimated through the Firth's Bias-Reduced Logistic Regression.

+### full GRM was used for fitting the model in Step 1.
+Variance ratio MUST be estimated.

+* --LOCO=TRUE is highly recommended to avoid proximal contamination
-* Using *--bgenFile, --bgenFileIndex, --AlleleOrder, --sampleFile* for bgen input
+* Using **--bgenFile, --bgenFileIndex, --AlleleOrder, --sampleFile** for bgen input

 ```
 Rscript step2_SPAtests.R        \